How to start a career in cybersecurity? And how to become an expert?

 - Do not let certifications hold you back.

 As a caution, under no circumstances should you “wait” on a certain certification unless your first job absolutely requires you to in its description.
-Getting a certificate is a means to upgrade your knowledge and to demonstrate your commitment towards learning, but a lack thereof shouldn’t hold you back.
+Getting a certificate is a means to upgrade your knowledge and to demonstrate your commitment to learning, but a lack thereof shouldn’t hold you back.
 I have seen countless of my peers and colleagues make this mistake — “I will go for that SOC job, once I have that CompTIA certification.”

 - Imagine and expect less of your first job.
 It is only natural to imagine big and expect that your first cybersecurity job, out of college or your previous role will be perfect, especially given all the buzz around the topic — both in the news media and in the CIA-themed movies.
 You will, however, be happier if you expect less and are open to learning.
 My first cybersecurity job was at a large global trading and technology firm and even though the work was related to cybersecurity, I personally found it dreadfully boring as more of an IT/Networking “ticket monkey” job.
 Nevertheless, I learned a lot of new skills in the security controls space working with a talented team of security pros.